 - Phosphoric Acid: Which can interfere with the body’s ability to use calcium, leading to osteoporosis or softening of the teeth and bones.
 It also neutralizes the hydrochloric acid in your stomach, which can interfere with digestion, making it difficult to utilize nutrients.

 - Aspartame: This chemical is used as a sugar substitute in diet soda.
-There are over 92 different health side effects associated with aspartame consumption including brain tumors, birth defects, diabetes, emotional disorders and epilepsy/seizures.
+There are over 92 different health side effects associated with aspartame consumption, including brain tumors, congenital disabilities, diabetes, emotional disorders, and epilepsy/seizures.

-- Caffeine: Caffeinated drinks cause jitters, insomnia, high blood pressure, irregular heartbeat, elevated blood cholesterol levels, vitamin and mineral depletion, breast lumps, birth defects, and perhaps some forms of cancer.
+- Caffeine: Caffeinated drinks cause jitters, insomnia, high blood pressure, irregular heartbeat, elevated blood cholesterol levels, vitamin and mineral depletion, breast lumps, congenital disabilities, and perhaps some forms of cancer.

 The over-consumption of sodas and sweet drinks is one of the leading causes fueling the worldwide obesity epidemic.